Tutorial: Get started creating your first ML experiment with the Python SDK

 This example uses the cloud notebook server in your workspace for an install-free and pre-configured experience.
 Use your own environment if you prefer to have control over your environment, packages and dependencies.

-You complete the following experiment set-up and run steps in the workspace landing page (preview), a consolidated interface that includes machine learning tools to perform data science scenarios for data science practitioners of all skill levels.
+You complete the following experiment set-up and run steps in Azure Machine Learning studio, a consolidated interface that includes machine learning tools to perform data science scenarios for data science practitioners of all skill levels.

 Select your subscription and the workspace you created.